addaix/smart_cv/README.md

 # smart_cv
-Tools to retrieve, check information and generate a docx from a template

-- ResumeParser
-- Information
+Tool to retreave information from a document (pdf or word) in an json schema.
+These informations can be injected in a template using corresponding keys.

+Hence, one can take a raw CV as input and generate a custom CV with custom content and styles.